theanonymousafro

 class blockquote Aidhmg wrote:

-Here's a link to JA events taking place throughout the country, a sort of one stop siteJapanese Community Events Thanks for the link, Aidhmg!
+Thanks for the link, Aidhmg!
 Wow, what a great resource!
 Looks like there are lots of new community events being held every day.